 The Castle Renovation

-Where the windows were being painted, a combination of new pointing and mastics were applied to give ample adhesion and flexibility at the joints.
+Thirdly, where the windows were being painted, a combination of new pointing and mastics were applied.
+This was to give ample adhesion and flexibility at the joints.
 Lead flashing was found to be inadequately set and screwed into the stone work.

 These sections were removed and replaced in the correct manner of setting 25mm into the wall using lead wedges and a pointing mix.
 Each lead section was set to the tiles with expanding foam.
 All existing cement fillets were removed and replaced with lead flashing installed in the same manner.
 All Gullies were cleaning out and then bitumen coating applied to the inside and painted on the outside.
 The castle renovation was almost complete.